realA10001986/Flux-Capacitor/README.md

 If you want copy settings from one SD card to another, do as follows:
 - With the old SD card still in the slot, enter the Config Portal, turn off _Save secondary settings on SD_, and click "SAVE".
-- After the TCD has rebooted, power it down, and swap the SD card for your new one.
+- After the FC has rebooted, power it down, and swap the SD card for your new one.
-- Power-up the TCD, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".
+- Power-up the FC, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

 This procedure ensures that all your settings are copied from the old to the new SD card.